hydroperfox/win8drivers/installing-drivers.md

 * https://community.spiceworks.com/t/force-install-drivers-via-powershell/719454/6
 * https://ss64.com/nt/devcon.html

-The DevCon command can silently install the drivers without the certificate, so you can forget the `pnputil.exe` command in this case.
+The DevCon command can silently install the drivers without the CAT certificate (in case it is broken), so you can use it instead of the `pnputil.exe` command in this case.
 Note that DevCon does not come within your Windows installation; see first [Where can I download DevCon?](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/devcon#where-can-i-download-devcon), as it comes within certain Microsoft products.

 When installing the Microsoft products containing DevCon, you will, in order (according to [learn.microsoft.com](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk)):